 A key labor market indicator is the labor force participation rate, defined as the total percentage of working-age persons (i.e. aged 15 years old and over) who are part of the labor force.
 Far fewer females join the country's workforce: only half (50.1%) of working-age females are part of the labor force compared to the nearly fourth fifths among males (77.3%) in 2015 (Figure 1), which means that only one in five males are not economically active, compared to one in every two females.
-The trend since 2006 has been stagnant, with barely a 1-percentage point increase for females and a 2-percentage point decrease for males.
+The trend since 2006 has been stagnant, with barely a 1-ppt increase for females and a 2-ppt decrease for males.
+Lower participation of females than mals may be the result of getting discouraged from looking for a job due to the high burden of unpaid work women bear-leaving much of their work in employment and in the home uncounted in labor statistics.